jbossios/python-tutorial/README.md

 > <div align='center'>No prior programming experience is needed but some basic notions of mathematics are recommended</div>

+> <div align='center'>Most modules include exercises and their solutions, so don't miss the chance to put things into practice!</div>

 [Python](https://docs.python.org/3.8/) is a high-level, object-oriented programming language that works on many platforms (Linux, macOS, Windows, Raspberry Pi, etc).
 It's easy to learn and can pretty much be used for anything, some examples are:

 - Web development